DataBiosphere/cgp-dss-data-loader/README.md

 1. Make sure you are running the virtual environment you set up in the **Setup** instructions.

 1. Now we need to transform the data.
 We can transform to the outdated gen3 format, or to the new standard format.

-    - for the standard format, follow instructions at [newt-transformer](https://github.com/jessebrennan/newt-transformer#transforming-data-from-sheepdog-exporter).
+    - For the standard format, follow instructions at [newt-transformer](https://github.com/jessebrennan/newt-transformer#transforming-data-from-sheepdog-exporter).

-    - for the old gen3 format
-      from the root of the project run:
+    - For the old Gen3 format, run this from the root of the project:

       ```
       python transformer/gen3_transformer.py /path/to/topmed_public.json --output-json transformed-topmed-public.json
       ```

-1. now that we have our new transformed output we can run it with the loader.
+1. Now that we have our new transformed output we can run it with the loader.

-    if you used the standard transformer use the command:
+    If you used the standard transformer use the command:

    ```
-   python scripts/cgp_data_loader.py --no-dry-run --dss-endpoint MY_DSS_ENDPOINT --staging-bucket NAME_OF_MY_S3_BUCKET tandard --json-input-file transformed-topmed-public.json
+   python scripts/cgp_data_loader.py --no-dry-run --dss-endpoint MY_DSS_ENDPOINT --staging-bucket NAME_OF_MY_S3_BUCKET standard --json-input-file transformed-topmed-public.json
    ```

-   otherwise for the outdated gen3 format run:
+   Otherwise for the outdated gen3 format run:

    ```
    python scripts/cgp_data_loader.py --no-dry-run --dss-endpoint MY_DSS_ENDPOINT --staging-bucket NAME_OF_MY_S3_BUCKET gen3 --json-input-file transformed-topmed-public.json